Group of 24

 The Intergovernmental Group of Twenty-Four on International Monetary Affairs and Development, or The Group of 24 (G-24) was established in 1971 as a chapter of the Group of 77 in order to help coordinate the positions of developing countries on international monetary and development finance issues, as well as and to ensure that their interests are adequately represented in negotiations on international monetary matters.
 Though originally named after the number of founding Member States, it now has 28 Members (plus China, which acts as a Special Invitee).
 Although the G-24 officially has 28 member countries, any member of the G-77 can join discussions.
+By the 1st of November 2025, Nigeria, will assume the chairmanship of the Group.

 Although the group is not an organ of the International Monetary Fund, the IMF provides secretariat services for the Group.
 It meets biannually, first prior to the International Monetary and Financial Committee, and secondly prior to the Joint Ministerial Committee of the Boards of Governors of the Bank and the Fund.
 These meetings allow developing country members to discuss agenda items prior to these important meetings of the IMF/World Bank.

-Member States
+Member states

 Following is the list of members of G-24: